Himmele/Mindroid.java/README.md

 Mindroid is an application framework that lets you create innovative applications using a set of reusable components - just like Android.
 The name Mindroid has two different meanings.
 On one hand Mindroid is a minimal set of core Android classes and on the other hand these classes also form the mind of Android.
-Mindroid is almost completely Android API-compliant with minor exceptions since Mindroid even runs on Java v1.4 targets.
+Mindroid is almost completely Android API-compliant with only minor exceptions.
 Mindroid also includes an application framework <a href="http://esrlabs.com/Mindroid">documentation</a>.

 See also: [Mindroid Developer Guide](http://esrlabs.com/Mindroid)